mcvalidator/mcvalidator-php/README.md

 developing less confusing at least in PHP. **We will not support at any point any way to write a code that will mix those structures, do not open an issue or PR about it**.
-- You can validate on the depth of hell, McValidator provides a way to track errors even on nested structures, and when we say deep, it's deep, an example of error path:
+- You can validate on the depth of hell, McValidator provides a way to track errors even on nested structures, and when we say deep, it's deep.
+An example of error path:
 `a/0/b/1/c`, which means that an error(happened on field `c` , of element `1`, of field `b`, of element `0`, of field `a`), this is possible because McValidator is about chains and recursiveness, there's hardcore or such thing in our code.
+- Immutability is our focus, sanitization or validation will not mutate data that is not on it's reach

 __Performance is not guaranteed at this point.__